Identifying a potential organ donor

 A well-established risk-management procedure is applied by all of Quebec’s 15 transplant programs and takes into account the health status of the people on the waiting list at the time of referral.
 For example, based on this premise, an elderly potential organ donor with a history of medical problems could be eligible at one point but not at another.

-Hence the importance of contacting Transplant Québec directly or, if necessary, through your institution’s organ and tissue donation liaison/resource nurse, in order to assess the eligibility of the potential donor in question.
+Hence the importance of contacting Transplant Québec directly or, if necessary, through your institution’s nurse consultant in organ donation and care partnerships/resource nurse, in order to assess the eligibility of the potential donor in question.

 In some situations, ancillary tests could be requested in order to assess the potential donor’s eligibility.